kmnhan/erlabpy/README.md

 ## Contact

-If you have any questions, issues, or suggestions, please open an issue on this repository.
+If you have any questions, issues, or suggestions, please open an issue [here](https://github.com/kmnhan/erlabpy/issues).
 We appreciate your feedback!